Avoid these common traps when sourcing rice from Vietnam suppliers

 "Price dropped — so the exporter swapped my order."

-When market prices shift, some Vietnam rice exporters quietly downgrade orders to cheaper varieties.
-What was Jasmine rice becomes long grain white.
-Unless you control pre-shipment sampling and container seals, you’re at the mercy of the market.
+When rice market prices shift unexpectedly in ways that are unfavorable to exporters, some Vietnam rice suppliers quietly downgrade orders to cheaper varieties.
+So unless you control pre-shipment sampling and container seals, you’re at the mercy of the market.
 Vietnamia freezes specs at contract signing—and verifies every bag.

 "They promised direct sourcing — turns out it passed 4 hands."